catarinaamachado/catarinaamachado.github.io/README.md

 ## Hi there!

 This is the repository of my personal website.
-You can check him from [here](https://catarinaamachado.github.io).
+You can check the page from [here](https://catarinaamachado.github.io).
 Hope you enjoy! :smile:

 You can check a repository version of this website in Laravel